Nature and Ecology

 The Center is open March-November: Monday: 10-2:00; Tuesday-Sunday: 9-5.
 December-February: Tuesday-Sunday: 9-5.
 Thanksgiving Day: 10:00am-2:00pm.
 Closed Christmas Eve, Christmas Day, New Year’s Day.
 Tickets: Adults: $7.00 Children Ages 4-12: $5.00 Children 3 and under: Free

 Jekyll Island’s Tidelands Nature Center provides a marine sanctuary for animals such as the endangered loggerhead sea turtle, as well as activities including kayak tours, canoe and paddleboat rentals, nature walks, touch tanks and other aquarium exhibits.
 Located next to Summer Waves Waterpark.
 For more information, visit www.tidelands4h.org.

 Geocaching is an entertaining adventure game for GPS users.
-Participating in a cache hunt is a great way to see beautiful Jekyll Island via the Island’s 12 caches set up at some of its most picturesque spots.
+Participating in a cache hunt is a great way to see the beautiful Jekyll Island ecology via the Island’s 12 caches set up at some of its most picturesque spots.
 But the fun is in finding them!
 There are a few rules: take something from the cache; leave something in the cache; write about it in the logbook.
 For more information about geocaching visit www.geocaching.com.